 In FreeBSD installer, when you choose [Live System], then

-will be read-only.
-Similarly, when you choose [ Shell ], then/mnt
+/mntwill be read-only.
+Similarly, when you choose [ Shell ], then/mntwill also be read-only.

 # mkdir /tmp/etc /tmp/root